Bajena/ams_lazy_relationships/README.md

 evaluated only when they're requested.
 E.g. when including `blog_posts.user`: instead of loading a user for each blog post separately it'll gather the blog posts and load all their users at once when including the users in the response.

-Important: Currently only JSON API adapter has been tested in the wild if you're using a standard JSON adapter let me know :)

 ## Installation

 Add this line to your application's Gemfile: